MathsJam/mathsjam-site/gathering/uk/archive/2018/index.md

 #### Mike Frost : Piet Hein - Pirate

 Mike discovered a hotel in the Netherlands had a conference suite named for Piet Hein.
-Why did a dutch hotel have a room named for a danish mathematician much revered by recreational mathematicians?
+Why did a Dutch hotel have a room named for a Danish mathematician much revered by recreational mathematicians?
 It turns out, Piet Hein the mathematician and Piet Hein the pirate were two different people.

 - [Mike's slides (PPTX)]({{site.url}}/assets/talks/2018/MikeFrost-PietHeinPirate.pptx)
 - [Mike's slides (PDF)]({{site.url}}/assets/talks/2018/MikeFrost-PietHeinPirate.pdf)

 #### Peter Rowlett : Counting caterpillars

 A robot caterpillar Peter bought for his three-year-old purports to have "endless combinations".
-Peter shows that it has 5023 combinations (not a completely straightforward combinatorics problem) , and observes that 5023 is finite.
+Peter shows that it has 5023 combinations (not a completely straightforward combinatorics problem), and observes that 5023 is finite.

 - [Peter's slides (PDF)]({{site.url}}/assets/talks/2018/PeterRowlett-CountingCaterpillars.pdf)